leemunroe/grunt-email-workflow/readme.md

 1. Compiles your SCSS to CSS

-2. Builds your HTML email templates
+1. Builds your HTML email templates

-3. Inlines your CSS
+1. Inlines your CSS

-4. Compresses and uploads images to a CDN (optional)
+1. Compresses and uploads images to a CDN such as Rackspace Cloud or AWS S3 (optional)

+1. Replaces the image URLs with the urls that point to the CDN images (optional)

-5. Sends a test email to your inbox or Litmus (optional)
+1. Sends a test email to your inbox or Litmus (optional)

 ## Requirements